siavava/portfolio/content/projects/web/posts-platform.md

 [Sass][sass-lang], bundled with [Vite][vitejs],
 with global state in [Redux][redux].

-**A client over an API.** The front-end owns no database.
+The front-end is a client over an API, owning no database of its own.
 Every action in `actions/index.js` is a thunk over [axios][axios-http] against the [Posts Platform API][platform-api]: `fetchPosts` and `fetchPost` read, `createPost`, `updatePost`, and `deletePost` write,